oracle-livelabs/pts/ai-agentics/lab1/lab1.md

-# Build an Agentic AI application using LangChain and Oracle Database 23ai
+# Agentic Architecture and Code Walkthrough

 ## Introduction

 In this workshop we use notebook to demonstrates how to build a powerful AI agent that can search documents, generate PDFs, and handle email-related tasks using LangChain and Oracle GenAI.
-Throughout this workshop, we'll explore:
+In this workshop, we'll explore:

 1. Setting up the environment and dependencies
 2. Creating custom tools for our agent